 The Court of Directors GRANT LETTERS of CREDIT and BILLS upon the Company's Bank, ADELAIDE, at par.

 Approved drafts negotiated and sent for collection.
 Business with all the Australian Colonies conducted through the Bank's Agents.

 Apply at the Company's Offices, 54, Old Broad-street, ondon.
-WILLIAM PURDY, Manager.
+WILLIAM-PURDY, Manager.
 London.
 London, August, 1856.

-EAFNESS.-Prize Medals 1851, First class MENTS, to suit every degree of deafness, however extreme, can only be obtained of F.C.
+DEAFNESS.-Prize Medals 1851, First class 1855.- The newly invented ACOUSTIC INSTRU-MENTS, to suit every degree of deafness, however extreme, can only be obtained of F.C.
 REIN, sole inventor and maker, at his Paradise for the Deaf, 108, Strand, London.
 Also Rein's celebrated Cork Respirators.

-THE DESIDERATUM.-It is a singular but notorious fact, that in this are of competition a rem notorious fact, that in this age of competition a gentlemanly Dress Coat cannot be obtained without paying an exorbitant price.
-The advertisers, boná fide West-end Tailors of extensive practice, intend honestly to furnish that desideratum, viz., a DRESS or FROCK COAT, possessing that fine silky appearance, durability, and superior style so peculiar to the high-priced garment worn by the British aristocracy, at the very moderate charge of 21⁄2 guineas, cash.
+THE DESIDERATUM.-It is a singular bat THE DESIDERATORIATION.-It is a singular but notorious fact, that in this age of competition a gen-tlemanly Dress Coat cannot be obtained without paying an exorbitant price.
+The advertisers, bonâ fide West-end Tailors of extensive practice, intend honestly to furnish that desideratum, viz., a DRESS or FROCK COAT, possessing that fine silky appearance, durability, and superior style so peculiar to the high-priced garment worn by the British aristocracy, at the very moderate charge of 24 guineas, cash.
 Cash payments and a large trade solely enabling them to do it. do it.